bwsw/sj-platform/SJDocs/source/Tutorial.rst

 **Option 3.** Also, you can run SJ-Platform locally deploying it on `minimesos <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html#minimesos-deployment>`_ as a testing environment.

-The following technical requirements should be met:
+The following systems are required on your computer:

 - git,
 - sbt (see `official documentation <http://www.scala-sbt.org/download.html>`_),
 - Docker (see `official documentation <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/>`_),
 - cURL.

-For the example task, the instructions are provided for the system deployment **on Mesos**.
+For the example task, the instructions are provided for the platform deployment **on Mesos**.

 The deployment is performed via REST API.